jsmoriss/jsm-force-ssl/README.md

 <h4>Plugin Requirements</h4>

-<p>Your web server must already be configured with an SSL certificate and able to handle HTTPS request. ;-)</p>
+<p>Your web server must already be configured with an SSL certificate and able to handle HTTPS connections. ;-)</p>